fcami/ksExamples/dedibox/README.md

 ### Notes

+This script:
-* This script uses Google's DNS servers.
+* uses Google's DNS servers.
-* This script uses the IRCAM's public mirror which may not be the closest to your location.
+* uses the IRCAM's public mirror which may not be the closest to your location.
-* This script installs CentOS 7.2.1511 which may not be the latest version.
+* installs CentOS 7.2.1511 which may not be the latest version.
+* enables the EPEL and remi-safe repositories.

-In other words, please adapt to your needs.
+Please adapt to your needs.

 ### Wishlist